top of page

 Calm Sea

-Marian Hwang Schill, LCSW-C
+Marian Hwang, LCSW-C

 Marian is a graduate from Columbia University School of Social Work in Advanced Clinical Practice, with a specialization in Dialectical Behavioral Therapy (DBT).
 While in graduate school, she was part of the Columbia University DBT Training Program, which consisted of intensive training and research in DBT with suicidal adults, adolescents, and the correctional population.
 She has also worked as a DBT therapist in an intensive outpatient program and was DBT clinical director at Potomac Pathways, providing supervision and clinical services to individuals with substance use and trauma.